Our Director with Senior Information Rights Owner is Elaine Wein, and the Data Controller/ Information Security Manager is David Brown.

 Our information assets are stored with suppliers who are well protected against disasters.
 Most of our association activities are also not time critical.
 Most transactions are of a short term nature, and duplicated (for example every transaction is echoed in emails to guides).
 The worst case disaster would be the death or removal of the main operations person.

-As a back up a regular dump of information from each of the key resources will be made, encrypted and available to selected committee members and the technical support team, so that the association could continue.
+As a back up a regular dump of information from each of the key resources will be made, encrypted and available to selected officers and the technical support team, so that the association could continue.

 There are no directly employed staff.
-All members of the committee have agreed to the Information Security Policy and these Guidelines and Procedures.
+All officers and Directors have agreed to the Information Security Policy and these Guidelines and Procedures.
 Individual members of the association are briefed (through association meetings, emails from our secretary and also through guidance on the membership pages of our web site) on the responsibility they have as guides to maintain the principles of the Data Protection Act.

 Detecting and investigating breaches of security when they occur:

-The committee member appointed as Information Security Manager is responsible for investigating any breach of security and reporting to the committee of the association on the results of the investigation, and then implementing any resulting changes to policy and security procedures.
+The officer appointed as Information Security Manager is responsible for investigating any breach of security and reporting to the Directors of the association on the results of the investigation, and then implementing any resulting changes to policy and security procedures.